kasrababaei/swift-notes/xcode-project-settings-and-simulator.md

 for the two binaries won't match.
 A binary and a dSYM file are only compatible with each other when they have identical build UUIDs<sup>[*](https://developer.apple.com/documentation/xcode/building-your-app-to-include-debugging-information#Overview)</sup>.

+Use DWARF to speed up build times and provide full debug symbols directly in object files (`.o`) (no `.dSYM` needed for normal debugging).

 Before building your app for distribution, verify that the [Debug Information Format](https://developer.apple.com/documentation/xcode/build-settings-reference#Debug-Information-Format) build setting is set to DWARF with dSYM File.
 This generates the necessary dSYM files, so you can diagnose crashes after releasing your app.